rpm-software-management/dnf/doc/conf_ref.rst

     storage size

     Total bandwidth available for downloading.
 Meaningful when used with the :ref:`throttle option <throttle-label>`.
 Storage size is in bytes by default but can be specified with a unit of storage.
 Valid units are 'k', 'M', 'G'.

+``countme``
+    :ref:`boolean <boolean-label>`

+    Determines whether a "countme" flag should be added to a single, randomly chosen metalink query each week.
+    This allows the repository owner to estimate the number of systems consuming it, by counting such queries over a week's time, which is much more accurate than just counting unique IP addresses (which is subject to both overcounting and undercounting due to short DHCP leases and NAT, respectively).
+    The flag is a simple static parameter appended to the metalink URL and is the same on every system (that means, no personal or machine-specific information is included).
+    Default is False.

 .. _deltarpm-label: